Top Visitor Attractions

 Highlight: Colin Glen Forest Park

 From a nine hole golf course and driving range to lazer tag and SKYTrek high ropes course, Colin Glen Forest Park has activities for everyone.
-Get aboard a kayak and build your own raft, or practice archery and look out for Ireland’s longest zipline and first ever alpine coaster opening summer 2021.
+Get aboard a kayak and build your own raft, or practice archery and look out for Ireland’s longest zipline and first ever alpine coaster.

 Game Of Thrones